100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 5. Is the SIM card (for the mobile phone) OK?

 The European SIM is fine even if the rates are not convenient.
 For little money you can buy a local SIM.
+Internet connection and WhatsApp will be available at the camp, thanks to satellite technology.

 1. How is the flight schedule?